 One more thing, you remember my friend with the high-quality construction company that's doing okay even though the construction business is terrible?
 When only a few sales are still being made, it's Quality that still sells.

 1. If you're going to be a coach, be the coach with the best skills, who offers the most service.
 Then you needn't worry about the hoards of new coaches who may or may not flood the industry in coming months.
 You'll be the coach that clients from around the world will seek out and happily pay.
 Quality sells itself.

 2. Be sure you have a source of additional income for the first few years, just in case you need it.
 It's much easier to sign on new clients when you don't need the money.
 (In other words, don't wait 'til you get laid off to get training and start your business.)

 3. Find out if you really want to be a coach.
 If coaching is for you, then you'll be glad you learned everything you could about it, whether you become a successful coach-preneur or you use it in another profession.
 (Currently, there are at least twice as many coaches who call themselves managers, business owners, teachers, etc., as there are professional coaches.)
 Coaching skills enhance every profession (and offer job security).
-Coaching Groundwork was designed for people like you.
+Introduction to Positive Psychology Coaching was designed for people like you.